 Minneapolis Institute of Art

 This fine art museum, admired by both local and visiting art lovers, is nearly 140 years old.
-Admission is free, and guests can browse masterpieces by famous artists from around the world, in addition to 40,000-year-old artifacts.
+Admission is free, and guests can browse masterpieces by famous artists from around the world, in addition to 40,000-year-old artefacts.
 More than half a million people visit each year.
 Aside from its museum, MIA is one of the largest arts educators in Minnesota.

-Uptown Neighborhood of Minneapolis
+Uptown neighborhood of Minneapolis

 Minneapolis Chain of Lakes Regional Park

-Famous Homes of the Twin Cities
+Famous homes of the Twin Cities